Nadarajan Periasamy

-Nadarajan Periasamy (நடராஜன் பெரியசாமி) is a Malaysian Indian Motorcycle Rider known by as Success P. Nada.
+Nadarajan Periasamy (நடராஜன் பெரியசாமி) is a Malaysian Indian motorcycle rider known as Success P. Nada.
 He holds multiple motorcycle-related records in Malaysia.

 Records

 2007

-Nadarajan Periasamy achieved his first record on September 15, 2007 for "The Longest Motorcycle Standing Ride", in which he rode a 1500 cc Honda Gold Wing Touring motorcycle from Johor Bahru, Malaysia town to Bukit Kayu Hitam, Malaysia via "North-South Highway" over a distance of 933 km.
+Nadarajan Periasamy achieved his first record on September 15, 2007, for "The Longest Motorcycle Standing Ride", in which he rode a 1500 cc Honda Gold Wing Touring motorcycle from Johor Bahru, Malaysia town to Bukit Kayu Hitam, Malaysia via "North-South Highway" over a distance of 933 km.
 The recorded time taken to complete the task was 10 hours and 45 minutes.